MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/export-microsoft-excel-report-builder.md

  Bookmark links in text boxes are rendered as Excel hyperlinks in the cell in which the text is rendered.
 Bookmark links for images and charts are rendered as Excel hyperlinks on the image when rendered.
 When selected, the bookmark goes to the Excel cell in which the bookmarked report item is rendered.

 ##  <a name="ConditionalFormat"></a> Changing reports at run-time
  If a report must render to multiple formats and it is not possible to create a report layout that renders the way you want in all required formats, then you might consider using the value in the RenderFormat built-in global to conditionally change the report appearance at run time.
 This way you can hide or show report items depending the renderer used to get the best results in each format.
-For more information, see [Built-in Globals and Users References &#40;Power BI Report Builder&#41;](/sql/reporting-services/report-design/built-in-collections-built-in-globals-and-users-references-report-builder).
+For more information, see [Built-in globals and users references &#40;Power BI Report Builder&#41;](/sql/reporting-services/report-design/built-in-collections-built-in-globals-and-users-references-report-builder).

 ## Next steps
  [Pagination in Reporting Services &#40;Power BI Report Builder&#41;](/sql/reporting-services/report-design/pagination-in-reporting-services-report-builder-and-ssrs)